agilepathway/gauge-jira/README.md

 ### Plugin setup

-There are four variables to configure, as either:
+There are three variables to configure, as either:

 1. environment variables